 P.S- the most important part of this step is to stir the soup while it is simmering about every 1-2 minutes.
 The orzo will want to stick to the bottom of the pan, so consistently stirring the soup helps to prevent this.
 If any orzo does stick to the bottom of the pan, just scrape it off the bottom while stirring to mix it back in.

 Serve & garnish

 Finally, serve the soup warm and garnish with additional fresh dill, dried parsley, or even a lemon wedge.
+I personally love serving it alongside my favorite Vegan Garlic Bread.
 YUM!

 If using a different pasta shape, just sub 1:1 and cook as directed.

 Definitely!
 I'm not a huge fan of celery, but if you are you can add it when you add in the carrots and garlic.

 Another addition that could be great in this soup would be spinach or kale.
 Just add it in the last 3-5 minutes of cooking so it wilts a bit but does not get overcooked and completely lose its texture.